Waste-Moon-Games/PoC_Idle/README.md

-### Title
+# Idle PoC
+## Description
-Little web/mobile game with idle and click mechanics
+Little web/mobile game with idle and click mechanics.
+And also with a modular system for improving game mechanics.
-### Controlls
+## Controlls
-Just clicks, no more things
+Just clicks, no more things.